 This is among the coolest small vegetable garden ideas I’ve found.
 It features multiple raised beds for vegetables with a wooden walkway.
-The coolest thing about it is how it sorts the vegetables.
+I think that the coolest thing about it is how it sorts the vegetables.

-As you can see, the vining vegetables are kept at the back to grow on the trellises.
-Such a trellis is available online , but you can also DIY one.
+As you can see, the vining vegetables are kept at the back to grow on the trellises, forming a structure similar to a living wall.
+Such a trellis is available online, but you can also DIY one.
 I’d recommend going with the DIY option, so you can customize the height to your wall or fence.